tyrael147/lca-protocol/docs/_sources/index.rst

 ======================================================================================
-A Protocol to enhance replicability and reproducibility in Life Cycle Oriented studies
+A protocol prototype to enhance replicability and reproducibility in Life Cycle Oriented studies
 ======================================================================================

 This site presents a first prototype of an LCA-oriented protocol that consists on guidelines and checkpoints for LCA practitioners that can facilitate the generation of reproducible research outputs.